ravin00/ravin00/README.md

 - I also love contributing to open-source projects to foster innovation and deepen my learning.

 - P.S.
 My interests are always evolving, and I regularly update them as I grow in my career!

+- Proficient in .NET, Java, JavaScript, and TypeScript.